Siva-47/ICE/README.md

 ## Requirements

+The code are mainly written with R (version 4.0.3).
 The following R packages are required and can be installed directly in R:

++ ddd
 - data.table
 - igraph
++ dd
 - ggplot2
 - Rfast
 - Matrix